sstsimulator/sst-macro/docs/manual/manual.md

 For simplicity, only three example global links are show for clarity in the picture.
 For the Cray X630, $a = 96$, $h=10$, and $p=4$ so that each router is connected to many other ($h=10$) groups.
 The caveat is that in many implementations global links are grouped together for $h=2$ or $3$ fat global links.
 These demonstrate well-balanced ratios.
 In general, scaling out a dragonfly should not increase the size of a group, only the number of groups.

-\subsection{Allocation and indexing} The dragonfly coordinate system is essentially the same as a 3D torus.
+*Allocation and indexing* The dragonfly coordinate system is essentially the same as a 3D torus.
 The group 2D hypercube layout defines $X$ and $Y$ coordinates.
 The group number defines a $Z$ or $G$ coordinate.
 Thus the topology in Figure [27](#fig:topologies:dragonfly) would be specified as

 ````
 topology.name = dragonfly